-Dietary antioxidants, such as water-soluble vitamin C and phenolic compounds, as well as lipid-soluble vitamin E and carotenoids, present in vegetables contribute both to the first and second defense lines against oxidative stress.
-As a result, they protect cells against oxidative damage, and may therefore prevent chronic diseases, such as cancer, cardiovascular disease, and diabetes.
-While use of synthetic antioxidants (such as butylated hydroxytoluene and butylated hydroxyanisole) to maintain the quality of readyto-eat food products has become commonplace, consumer concern regarding their safety has motivated the food industry to seek natural alternatives.
+While use of synthetic antioxidants (such as butylated hydroxytoluene and butylated hydroxyanisole) to maintain the quality of ready-to-eat food products has become commonplace, consumer concern regarding their safety has motivated the food industry to seek natural alternatives.
 Phenolic antioxidants can inhibit free radical formation and/or interrupt propagation of autoxidation.
-Fat-soluble vitamin E (α -tocopherol) and water-soluble vitamin C (L-ascorbic acid) are both effective in the appropriate matrix.
-Plant extracts, generally used for their flavoring characteristics, often have strong H-donating activity thus making them extremely effective antioxidants.
-This antioxidant activity is most often due to phenolic acids (gallic, protocatechuic, caffeic, and rosmarinic acids), phenolic diterpenes (carnosol, carnosic acid, rosmanol, and rosmadial), flavonoids (quercetin, catechin, naringenin, and kaempferol), and volatile oils (eugenol, carvacrol, thymol, and menthol).

-Some plant pigments (anthocyanin and anthocyanidin) can chelate metals and donate H to oxygen radicals thus slowing oxidation via 2 mechanisms.
-Tea and extracts of grape seeds and skins contain catechins, epicatechins, phenolic acids, proanthocyanidins, and resveratrol, all of which contribute to their antioxidative activity.
-Mounting evidence shows that inflammation plays a part in many chronic diseases including heart disease, arthritis, asthma, diabetes, and even some cancers.
-This inflammation is enhanced by having too little ω -3 intake (such as in fish, flax, and walnuts), especially in relation to Omega-6 fatty acid intake (in oils such as soy and corn oil).
-In the quest to equalize the ratio of these two kinds of oils, flax seed can be a real help.
-The objective of this article is to provide an impending overview of clinical manifestation resulted due to overload of free radicals - and - natural antioxidants (-specially occurring in flaxseeds and soyabean), their mechanisms of action, nutritional prophylaxis and imminent therapeutic applicability.
+Fat-soluble vitamin E ( $\alpha$ -tocopherol) and water-soluble vitamin C (L-ascorbic acid) are both effective in the appropriate matrix.
+Plant extracts, generally used for their flavoring characteristics, often have strong Hdonating activity thus making them extremely effective antioxidants.
+This antioxidant activity is most often due to phenolic acids (gallic, protocatechuic, caffeic and rosmarinic acids), phenolic diterpenes (carnosol, carnosic acid, rosmanol and rosmadial), flavonoids (quercetin, catechin, naringenin, and kaempferol), and volatile oils (eugenol, carvacrol, thymol and menthol).
+Some plant pigments (anthocyanin and anthocyanidin) can chelate metals and donate H to oxygen radical's thus slowing oxidation via 2 mechanisms.
+Tea and extracts of grape seeds and skins contain catechins, epicatechins, phenolic acids, proanthocyanidins and resveratrol, all of which contribute to their antioxidative activity.
+The objective of this article is to provide an impending overview of clinical manifestation resulted due to overload of free radicals and natural antioxidants, their mechanisms of action, nutritional prophylaxis & imminent therapeutic applicability.
 The significance of this area of research, current state of information, and possibilities of further investigation are precisely delineated.

-Keywords: Immunocompetence, Phytochemicals, 6-carotene, Free radicals, Oxidative stress, ROS, SOD, Environmental pollution, Flavonoids, PHGPX, SOD, H_2O_2 , Carotenoids, LDL, Flaxseed and Soyabean.
+Keywords: Immunocompetence, Phytochemicals; β-carotene, Free radicals, Oxidative stress, ROS, SOD, Environmental pollution, Nucleic acids, Flavonoids and Carotenoids.